 So this seemed like a good opportunity to explain, and to set the record straight that this is done in collaboration with PMC.
 Essentially, the long term goal is to create a network of digital archives that can share all of their respective locally deposited content with others in the network.
 There are three primary reasons for doing this:

-Having a number of instances of the PMC database is modelled on the idea adopted for genomic data.
+number of instances of the PMC database is modelled on the idea adopted for genomic data.
 The International Nucleotide Sequence Database Collaboration comprises the DNA DataBank of Japan (DDBJ), the European Molecular Biology Laboratory (EMBL), and GenBank at NCBI.
 These three databases exchange data on a daily basis, but all three interfaces offer different functionality that benefit the molecular biology community.